 Humans have long asked the questions, “what is beauty?” ” why is that scene beautiful?” “what is the nature of the aesthetic experience?”
 Questions of aesthetics have occupied many philosophers, although less so today than in the past.

 Philosophy is a search for ultimate reality.
 It aims to identify and describe; it does not seek to explain, that being the purpose of science.
 Philosophy undertakes conceptual investigations (a priori), and again in contrast with science, it does this independent of experience.
-An a-priori concept may be validated through experience.
-Philosophy has three main areas of enquiry: methodology – which covers the theory of knowledge and logic; metaphysics, which is the theory of the nature and structure of reality; and the theory of value.
+An a priori concept may be validated through experience.
+Philosophy has three main areas of enquiry: 1. methodology, which covers the theory of knowledge and logic; 2. metaphysics, which is the theory of the nature and structure of reality; and 3. the theory of value.
 The theory of value addresses three ultimate values: truth, goodness and beauty.

 Aesthetics has been a subject of Western philosophy since at least the time of Socrates.
-Up to the eighteenth century the focus was beauty but following Baumgarten’s invention of the term aesthetics in about 1750, philosophy broadened its inquiry to encompass this more inclusive term.
+Up to the eighteenth century the focus was beauty but following Baumgarten’s invention of the term aesthetics around 1750, philosophy broadened its inquiry to encompass this more inclusive term.

 Philosophers distinguish between the aesthetic object, the aesthetic experience and the aesthetic recipient.
 An aesthetic object stimulates an experience in the recipient.

-Landscape is but one of many aesthetic objects.
+Landscape is but one of many aesthetic objects (Figure 1).
 These include music, art, sculpture, human faces, architecture, poetry and natural objects.
 Philosophers seek to identify the common principles operating on and determining the nature of the aesthetic experience.